11th Wing: World War II

 The 11th Wing was first constituted as the 11th Observation Group 1 October 1933, and redesignated as the 11 Bombardment Group (Medium) on 1 January 1938, but was not activated until 1 February 1940.
-In November, it became a heavy bombardment group, acquiring its first 21 B-17 Flying Fortresss in May 1941.
+In November, it became a heavy bombardment group, acquiring its first 21 B-17 Flying Fortress in May 1941.
 Nine were sent to the Philippines in September 1941 and many of the remainder were destroyed in the attack on Pearl Harbor on 7 December 1941.

 The 11th Bombardment Group was assigned to the Seventh Air Force in February 1942 and trained with the B-18 Bolo.
 Its aircraft flew patrols and search missions off Hawaii after the Japanese attack.

 The group, now fully equipped with new B-17s, moved to the Pekoa Airfield, Espiritu Santo, New Hebrides in July 1942 and became part of Thirteenth Air Force.
 From July to November 1942 it struck airfields, supply dumps, ships, docks, troop positions, and other objectives in the South Pacific, and received a Distinguished Unit Citation for those operations.
 It continued to attack Japanese airfields, installations, and shipping in the Solomon Islands, until late in March 1943.

 The group returned to Hawaii where it was again assigned to Seventh Air Force and trained with B-24 Liberators.
 Combat operations resumed in November 1943 with the participation in the Allied offensive through the Gilberts, Marshalls, and Marianas, while operating from Funafuti, Tarawa, and Kwajalein.
 In October 1944 the Group moved to Guam and attacked shipping and airfields in the Volcano and Bonin Islands.
 In July 1945 the 11th BG moved to Okinawa to take part in the final phases of the air offensive against Japan, bombing railways, airfields, and harbor facilities on Kyushu and striking airfields in China.

 After the war, the unit flew reconnaissance and surveillance missions over China.
 Its aircraft also ferried liberated prisoners of war from Okinawa to Luzon.
 The Group remained in the theater as part of Far East Air Forces but had no personnel assigned after mid-December 1945 when the group was transferred to the Philippines.

 The group was redesignated 11th Bombardment Group, Very Heavy in April 1946 and transferred to Guam in May 1946, remanned, and equipped with the B-29 Superfortress.
 Training and operations were terminated in October 1946 and the group inactivated on 20 October 1948.